Undisclosed Interest in a Liquor License

 New Jersey ABC Lawyers

 If you have been received a Notice of Charges from either the New Jersey Division of Alcoholic Beverage Control or your local municipal ABC board, contact the ABC attorneys at Proetta, Oliver & Fay.
 William C. Fay, IV, is an experienced liquor law and liquor licensing attorney who has spent part of his career as a Deputy Attorney General with the NJ ABC.
 Mr. Fay knows exactly how to defend you in these cases because he prosecuted them himself during his time as a Deputy Attorney General.
 Charges for an Undisclosed Interest are very fact specific and require that you have the expertise of a liquor law attorney to properly represent you against the State.
-Call (732) 858-5857 today for your complimentary consultation.
+Call (732) 858-5857 today for your consultation.